Skip to main content

 • Neck stiffness

-• Extreme tension at base of skull
+• Extreme tension at the base of the skull

 Causes of Neck Pain at Base of Skull